evmcnb/quartz/content/Full/pneumothorax.md

 If not high risk - can either do needle aspiration, ambulatory device or conservative management

+The pneumothorax needs to be large enough (or positioned) to safely decompress:
+- >2 cm laterally or apically on CXR
+- Any size on CT which can be safely assessed

 **Chest drain** if high risk features are present (daily review as an inpatient, remove drain when resolved)

+### Tension pneumothorax

+Can cause a PEA cardiac arrest

+Should ideally be diagnosed clinically
+- immediate decompression
+- needle thoracostomy is most commonly performed in the 5th intercostal space at the mid-axillary line on the affected side using a large-bore cannula
+- chest drain afterwards and admission

 ## Complications

+Persistent air leak or recurrent episodes → consider referral for VATS to allow for mechanical/chemical pleurodesis +/- bullectomy

 - Pleurodesis (sticking lung to chest wall) may be used if there is a significant risk of repeat episodes